 A knowledge panel is the box of facts about an entity that appears beside or above search results.
 It is the most visible proof that Google recognizes your brand as an entity, and you cannot buy or directly request one.

 Two conditions drive it.
 The first is notability: there has to be enough public interest and independent coverage for Google to consider your brand a distinct, search-worthy thing.
 The second is verifiability: the facts about you have to be consistent and corroborated across the sources Google trusts.
 Panels are generated algorithmically, and Google does not accept a request to create one.
-You earn it by being a clear, well-corroborated entity, which is everything covered above.
+You earn it by being a clear, well-corroborated entity.

 Once a panel exists, you can claim it.
 Google lets a verified representative of the entity claim its panel and suggest changes, but suggested edits are reviewed, not applied on demand, and they need to be backed by the same public, verifiable sources.
 Claiming gives you a voice, not an edit button.